d1xY99/AOS/README.md

 # AOS

-x86 / ARM  kernel written in C++17.
+x86 / ARM  kernel written in C++.
 AOS boots under QEMU with GRUB, runs in 64-bit long mode, supports preemptive multitasking, demand paging with swap, a MINIX-based filesystem, and a POSIX-style userspace with pthreads, pipes, shared memory and `mmap`.

 The project is intentionally compact — so the entire boot path, scheduler, MM and syscall layer fit in your head.
 It is designed to be read, and extended.